lf-lang/lingua-franca/xtext/README.md

 * Start Eclipse in a new workspace.
 * In Eclipse, select File->Import->Team->Team Project Set
 * Browse to lingua-franca/xtext and select the file LinguaFrancaProjectSet.psf
-* Once the project is imported, close the Eclipse welcome page (which obscures the projects)
+* Close the Eclipse welcome page (which obscures the projects)
 * You should have five projects.
 Open org.icyphy.linguafranca

+## Build and Run the Lingua-Franca editor

 * Browse to src->org.icyphy->LinguaFranca.xtext (double click to open)

-## Build and Run the Lingua-Franca editor
+* You should see the latest Lingua-Franca grammar specification.
+* Right click in that grammar file editor, select Run As->Generate Xtext Artifacts
+*